 Dallas has five County Courts at Law.
 These courts try cases involving debt, damage-collision, negligence, personal injury, delinquent taxes, and eminent domain.
 These courts also hear appeals from the Justice of the Peace Courts.
 Each County Court at Law is headed by an elected judge and is located within the George Allen Courts Building.

-• The FY2018 Budget for the County Courts at Law represents a continuation of current service levels.
+- The FY2019 Budget for the County Courts at Law represents a continuation of current service levels. - The FY2018 Budget for the County Courts at Law represented a continuation of current service levels.